VimHax/Eelios/README.md

 ![The result](https://i.ibb.co/x2pG7hy/image.png)

-> You can also return functions or closures from functions and closures, you can also have arrays of functions and closures etc...
+> You can also return functions or closures from functions and closures, you can also have arrays of functions or closures etc...

 ### Generate Fibonacci Numbers